-An official French inquiry into the 1996 murder of seven Trappist monks at Tibhirine in Algeria has shed some new light on the tragedy but failed to determine exactly how the monks died.
+An official French inquiry into the 1996 murder of seven Trappist monks at Tibhirine in Algeria has shed new light on the tragedy but has failed to determine how they died.